kubernetes/minikube/site/content/en/docs/contrib/tests.en.md

 ## TestInsufficientStorage
 makes sure minikube status displays the correct info if there is insufficient disk space on the machine

+## TestInvalidService
+makes sure minikube will not start a tunnel for a unavailable service who has no running pods

 ## TestRunningBinaryUpgrade
 upgrades a running legacy cluster to minikube at HEAD